Pre-Salt Accounts for 79.8% of National Production in March, Highlighting the Santos Basin and Petrobras’ Role.

 -

 Among the platforms, two stood out.
-FPSO Sepetiba had the largest oil production, with 174,5 thousand barrels per day.
-FPSO Guanabara led in natural gas production, with 11,5 million cubic meters per day.
+The FPSO Sepetiba had the highest oil production, with 174,500 barrels daily.
+Meanwhile, the FPSO Guanabara led in natural gas production, with 11.5 million cubic meters per day.
 Both operate in the Mero field.

-Another relevant fact was the use of natural gas, which reached 96,5% of the total produced.
-This resulted in 46,95 million cubic meters per day made available to the market.
+Another relevant piece of data was the utilization of natural gas, which reached 96.5% of the total produced.
+This resulted in 46.95 million cubic meters per day available to the market.

-Petrobras remains the main operator, responsible for 90,2% of national production.
-The state-owned company operates alone or in a consortium.
-In March, total Brazilian production came from 6.466 wells, 528 of which were offshore and 5.938 onshore.
+Petrobras continues to be the main operator, responsible for 90.2% of national production.
+The state-owned company operates alone or in consortium.
+In March, the total Brazilian production came from 6,466 wells, with 528 offshore and 5,938 onshore.

-The full bulletin was released this Monday, May 5th.
+The complete bulletin was released on Monday, May 5.